filecoin-project/dagstore/docs/design.md

 }
 ```

-Upon starting, the DAG store will load the catalogue from disk and will reinstantiate the shard catalogue, the mounts, and the shard states.
+Upon starting, the DAG store will load the catalogue from disk and will
+reinstantiate the shard catalogue, the mounts, and the shard states.

 ### Scrap area

 When dealing with remote mounts (e.g. Filecoin storage cluster), the DAG store
 will need to copy the remote CAR into local storage to be able to serve DAG
 access queries.
+These copies are called _transient copies_.

 Readers access shards from the storage layer by calling
 `Acquire/ReleaseShard(key []byte)` methods, which drive the copies into scrap